 At the heart of the story is Paul Atreides (Timothee Chalamet), a teenage boy with wisdom beyond his years and strange powers he can’t quite comprehend.

-However, the first Dune trailer has made fans cautiously optimistic that Denis Villeneuve (Blade Runner 2049, Arrival) might just have what it takes to bring Frank Herbert’s vision into live-action.
+But despite claims that the novel could simply be unfilmable, the first trailer has made fans cautiously optimistic that Villeneuve (Blade Runner 2049, Arrival) might just have what it takes to bring Frank Herbert’s vision into live-action.

 When is Dune’s release date?

-Due to Tenet’s somewhat underwhelming performance at the box office and concerns over a possible spike in COVID-19 cases this winter, some have speculated the film could be delayed until 2021.
+Dune had originally been scheduled for release on 18th December 2020, but speculation arose that it could be delayed after Tenet’s somewhat underwhelming performance at the box office and concerns over a possible spike in COVID-19 cases this winter.

-The fact there is no release date listed in the recently revealed trailer has only fuelled those suspicions.
+The fact there was no release date listed in the trailer has only fuelled those suspicions.

 We’ll keep this page up to date with Dune release date information as it comes in.